prometheusresearch/htsql/doc/showcase.rst

 the database.
 At runtime, each request is then translated into SQL and executed.

+Throughout this document, the code blocks on the right represent the SQL equivalent of the HTSQL expression on the left.

 HTSQL is an Advanced Query Language
 -----------------------------------